-In this blog post, Garth Pedersen, Head of Consulting at Huble Digital, looks at why the user manual has been replaced by companies building "knowledge base" libraries of content for their customers.
+In this blog post, we look at why the user manual has been replaced by companies building "knowledge base" libraries of content for their customers.

 Why do users not read user manuals?